 For More Information: The Flash Rebirth

 A de-powered Hunter Zolomon appears in the final issue of the series as an inmate of Iron Heights Prison, occupying the adjoining cell of the original Professor Zoom.
 He proposes an alliance with Thawne stating that they can both be of use to one another and can help each other "Be better."

 Powers & Abilities

 Personal Time Manipulation: Hunter Zolomon's primary ability is to alter time relative to himself, as opposed to utilizing the Speed Force like most of the DC Universe speedsters do.
-He can apparently use this ability to move at "speeds" rivaling those of even Wally West, fastest of the Flashes, and usually, "faster" than the speeds that even Wally can muster in most cases.
+He can move his own personal time line forward as seemingly unlimited speeds and he can even stop time time altogether.
+However, he cannot travel back in time.
+He can apparently use this ability to move at "speeds" to surpass even Wally West, the fastest of the Flashes.
 Since Zoom isn't actually moving at great superhuman speeds (rather, he is greatly slowing down time relative to himself and can make himself so "fast" that even most of the Flashes look to him to be moving in slow motion, instead), the Flashes cannot steal his speed when he is moving.
 The temporal nature of his speed allows him to avoid the usual problems encountered by other Flash-type speedsters (friction, seeing and hearing at such near-light speeds, et al), whose automatic and unconscious use of the Speed Force overcomes those problems.
 As he is moving at a normal velocity, and the rest of the world is "slow", those hindrances simply do not affect him.

 Shock Waves: Zoom also possess the ability to create very powerful sonic booms and shock waves with just the snap of his fingers, an ability he used to kill Linda's unborn babies.